nikosav98/gym-manager/README.md

 # Gym Management System
+## The app is incomplete.
+I will find the time to refine it using AI-tools, up to a satisfactory degree in the near future
 A comprehensive gym management application built as a self-learning project to explore MVC architecture and database design principles.

-![Gym Management System]

 ## Project Overview

-This application provides a complete solution for gym owners to manage their members, track attendance, and handle membership details.
+This application provides a (somewhat) complete solution for gym owners to manage their members, track attendance, and handle membership details.
 It features a modern, responsive UI with right-to-left (RTL) support for Hebrew language.

 ## Features